luismiguelcasadodiaz/splunk/README.md

 [Back to index](#splunk-core-certified-power-user)
 # zz Quizzes
 ##
-1.- What is the most efficient way to limit search results returned.
+1.- What is the most efficient way to limit search results returned?
  - index
  - source
  - host